An Introduction of Long Range and LoRaWAN Technology

 Quoted from A technical overview of LR® and LoRaWAN

-The long-range and low-power nature of LR, therefore, is critical for its application in the Industrial Internet of Things (IIoT) which improves our living standards rapidly.
-It solves many new challenges in both rural and urban areas around the world, including climate change, pollution, natural disasters, etc. Due to its convenience and profitable attributes, LR as a kind of Low-Power Wide Area Network (LPWAN), is widely adopted in transportation, manufacture, facilities, household appliances, and even wearable devices.
+The long-range and low-power nature of LoRa, therefore, is critical for its application in the Industrial Internet of Things (IIoT) which improves our living standards rapidly.
+It solves many new challenges in both rural and urban areas around the world, including climate change, pollution, natural disasters, etc. Due to its convenience and profitable attributes, LoRa as a kind of Low-Power Wide Area Network (LPWAN), is widely adopted in transportation, manufacturing, facilities, household appliances, and even wearable devices.

 Here at Seeed, we are dedicated to providing best-in-class hardware products to meet various needs.
-Needless to say, we also have a rich collection of LR products, please check out the following for your own application needs.
+Needless to say, we also have a rich collection of LoRa products ranging from modules to dev boards and to devices, please check out the following for your own application needs.

 Generally, IoT has many technological solutions to transfer data over a network, including LR, NB-IoT, WiFi, Bluetooth, Zigbee, and sub-1GHz.
 But in most cases, long transmission distance and energy conservation can be barely guaranteed simultaneously in wireless communication network systems, because more energy is always needed for longer transmission distance.
 Thus, LR which can ensure both long-range and low-power is the most optimal choice in situations where transmitting a comparatively small amount of data over a long distance is needed.